-In addition to what is listed below, we'll be reading a number of poems from our anthology and online.
+In addition to what's listed below, we'll be reading a number of poems from our anthology and online.
 If online, I will either bring copies or email the URL where they can be found and printed.

 This schedule is subject to change.
 Unless otherwise indicated, assignments and readings are DUE THE DAY THEY ARE LISTED on the syllabus, not the following week.
+Poem readings TBD